 Description

-A short circular trail not far from the Upper Sûre lake that commemorates the fate of soldiers and villagers during the Battle of the Bulge.
+A short circular route near the Obersauer reservoir that recalls the fate of soldiers and villagers during the Battle of the Ardennes.

-The Nothum 44/45 memorial trail is a 1.6 kilometre circular route that is easy to walk and has several information points commemorating the events of this period.
-If you take the time to read all the information boards and listen to the accompanying audio material, you should allow around an hour and a half.
+The memorial path Nothum 44/45 is an easy-to-walk circular route of 1.6 km length, with several stations recalling the events of that time.
+Those who take the time to read all the information boards and follow the accompanying audio materials should plan about an hour and a half.

-At each station, QR codes provide access to additional material - including eyewitness accounts, archive photos and historical audio or video recordings.
-This not only documents what happened but also brings it to life.
+At each station, QR codes allow access to supplementary material – including eyewitness reports, archive photos, and historical audio or video recordings.
+This way, the events are not only documented but also experienced emotionally.

 Directions